-As a Nuclear Medicine Technologist, you'll get to work with all three, while playing an important role in patient diagnosis.
-You will give patients radioactive substances by mouth, needle, or other means, then track and take images of the radiation given off inside the patient's body using special high tech cameras.
-You'll be responsible for explaining to patients what you are doing, safely handling the radioactive materials, and for the proper functioning and use of the equipment.
+As a Nuclear Medicine Technologist, you'll get to work with all three, while playing an important role in the diagnosis of medical conditions.

+You will give people radiative substances by mouth, needle, or other means, then track and take images of the radiation given off inside the body using special high tech cameras.
+You'll be responsible for explaining to the people you treat what you are doing, safely handling the radioactive materials, and for the proper functioning and use of the equipment.